-- 1. Tartana incurred costs related to the Prospectus issued in 24 June 2019 and withdrawn on 9 June 2020 of \$225,394, \$259,373 and \$53,613 in FY2018, FY2019 and FY2020 respectively.
-These expenses do not relate to the ongoing operations of Tartana Resources and the pro-forma adjustments represents the removal of these expenses income. - 2.
+- raising and unsuccessful application for re-listing of shares on the ASX.
+These expenses do not relate to the ongoing operations of Tartana Resources and the pro-forma adjustments represents the removal of these expenses. - 2.
 Incremental ASX listed public company costs adjustment made to include R3D Resources' estimate of incremental annual costs that Tartana Resources' will incur as a listed Company.
 These incremental costs include annual listing costs, share registry costs, director fees and additional legal, audit and tax compliance costs. - 3.
 There is no tax impact on pro-forma adjustments due to unrecognised tax losses.